-In the Department we enjoy close working links with Rolls-Royce, Ford Motor Company, BAE Systems, Jaguar Land Rover, Caterpillar, JCB, Airbus, Lotus, Bentley and many others.
-Our industry links bring benefit to our research and keep us aware of industry developments.
-Many of our students will take the opportunity of an industrial placement and a large proportion will start their careers with organisations they have got to know while a student.
+At Loughborough we are famed for our industrial partnerships and in our Department we enjoy close working links with Rolls-Royce, Ford Motor Company, BAE Systems, Jaguar Land Rover, Caterpillar, JCB, Airbus, Lotus, Bentley and many others.
+Our industry links bring benefit to our research and teaching, keeping us aware of industry developments and needs.
+Many of our students will take the opportunity of an industrial placement and many start their careers with organisations they get to know while a student.

 Head of Department

 The School of AACME, (Aeronautical, Automotive, Chemical and Materials Engineering), is committed to gender equality and aims to work to overcome the barriers to progression for all staff.